-- 73. In May 2019 the Council entered into an agreement to obtain grant funding of £6.628 million for Phase one of the Cardiff Heat Network project from the Department of Business, Energy and Industrial Strategy (BEIS) and this was awarded in March 2021.
+- 74. In May 2019 the Council entered into an agreement to obtain grant funding of £6.628 million for Phase one of the Cardiff Heat Network project from the Department of Business, Energy and Industrial Strategy (BEIS) and this was awarded in March 2021.
 A further £8.600m interest free loan has also been agreed between the Council and Welsh Government and this will be passed on to Cardiff Heat Network (CHN) Limited, a special purpose vehicle created with the Council as sole shareholder.
-The estimated expenditure to be reimbursed to CHN for the year was £4 million.
-Full expenditure is projected but is subject to progress on construction. - 74.
+The estimated expenditure to be reimbursed to CHN for the year was £3 million. - 75.
 A second phase of £1.470 million investment under the REFIT programme will invest in energy conservation measures into the education estate including solar panels, sensors and lighting upgrades.
-Sites have been selected following detailed assessment with the contractor including feedback from phase one and validation of the outcomes by SALIX who are also providing loan funding to implement the works which must be repaid over an 8 year period from the savings generated from the measures. - 75.
+Sites have been selected following detailed assessment with the contractor including feedback from phase one and validation of the outcomes by SALIX who are also providing loan funding to implement the works which must be repaid over an 8-year period from the savings generated from the measures. - 76.
 There is an invest to save budget of £500,000 in place for the roll out of further Salix SEELS projects across the Council.
-There are currently no applications in the pipeline and so the budget line has been removed but will be adjusted subject to confirmed schemes demonstrated by a robust business case. - 76.
+There are currently no applications in the pipeline and so the budget line has been removed but will be adjusted subject to confirmed schemes demonstrated by a robust business case. - 77.
 In May 2019, Cabinet approved the final business case to deliver a solar farm at Lamby Way.
 The Solar Farm is a long term invest to save project, undertaken on the basis of being self-financing over its operational life.
-Installation of the solar panels and the first electricity was generated following connection to the grid in the autumn of 2020.
-Due to conservation issues, there was a delay with the installation of the private wire but contractors are currently on site with completion due shortly.
-There is a Capital budget in year of £1.678 million and this is projected to be spent in full making a current estimated cost of the scheme since inception of circa £8.975 million. - 77.
-It should be noted that the costs of all projects identified above together with ongoing maintenance must be paid back from savings or future income generation. - 78.
-The One Planet Cardiff Strategy is a strategic response to the climate emergency and includes a range of actions which together, form the basis of a delivery plan to achieve carbon neutrality across the city.
-As well as strategic projects mentioned above, the Council has allocated £3.9 million over the next 5 years towards capital investment and match funding for smaller schemes to support the strategy.
-The allocation for 2021/22 is £700,000 which is expected to be spent in full but subject to grant awards, may result in slippage for use on other projects.
-Projects approved include the installation of a heat pump at Rhiwbina Library, reducing carbon emissions at Thornhill Crematorium, enhanced food composting facilities in schools and electric vehicle charging at Lamby Way.
+Installation of the solar panels and the first electricity was generated following connection to the grid in December 2020.
+Due to conservation and timing issues, there has been a delay with the installation of the private wire, but completion is due by November 2021.
+There is a Capital budget in year of